wp-plugins/wordpress-bootstrap-css/readme.txt

 == Changelog ==

+= 2.0.0-beta1 =
+* Added the options for Twitter Bootstrap Library 2.0.0
+* Maintained compatibility with Twitter Bootstrap Library 1.4.0
+* Removed option to HotLink to resources
+* Added more Javascript libraries for 1.4.0 and 2.0.0
+* Fixed several bugs.
+* Keeping plugin version numbering in-line with Twitter Bootstrap versioning.
+* References to "Twipsy" renamed to "Tooltips" to be inline with version 2.0.0

 = 0.9.1 =
 * Restructured and centralized CSS on admin side.
 * Revamped the Host Like Toast Developer Channel subscription box - the previous one wasn't working so well.